 Microneedling is a minimally invasive skin procedure that encourages natural healing.

-During microneedling, your healthcare provider uses thin needles to make tiny holes in the top layer of your skin.
+During microneedling, your healthcare provider uses thin needles to make tiny channels on the top layer of your skin.
 This controlled damage stimulates the skin’s healing process, increasing collagen and elastin production — proteins that keep your skin firm and smooth.

 Most people get microneedling on their face, but you can also get it on your legs, back, neck or other areas where you notice damaged or aging skin.
 You’ll probably need multiple treatments to achieve your desired results.